Eliasamani/daily-quote/README.md

 DailyQuote delivers tailored daily quotes based on a user’s mood or interests.
 It allows users to:
 - Browse random quotes by category (e.g., motivation, love)
-- Save favorite quotes
+- Save and Like quotes
 - Create and submit their own quotes
-- Rate submitted quotes
+- Write comments under quotes
+- Read the quote out loud with TTS.
+- See your saved quotes.

 All data is managed via Firebase.